 Ben is also a leading advocate for public engagement and outreach in chemistry.
 Ben is a key member of the UK Chemistry Olympiad Working Group of the RSC, helping to run the national rounds of the Chemistry Olympiad competition.
 Ben has been Head Mentor of the UK team at the International Final since 2011.
 Ben was a key founding member of the Cambridge Chemistry Challenge (C₃L₆) for lower sixth students, which he worked on until 2019.
 Ben also helped develop the Isaac Chemistry website and has made appearances on BBC radio's The Naked Scientist.

+The group's research covers multiple projects which all fall within the overall theme of supramolecular chemistry.
 More detail will be added to these pages as projects develop and those interested are also advised to look at the Publications page.

-Some particular themes include
+Some particular themes of current research include:

 Through exploiting reversible metal-ligand coordination interactions, the assembly of matter can be controlled on the nanoscale, creating well-defined metal-organic cages or "nanoboxes", a few nm in size (10,000 times smaller than a human hair).
 This is now a well-established field, with techniques to construct cages in a variety of sizes and shapes (e.g., cubes, tetrahedra, prisms), and for a variety of different applications - many of these using the inner void or cavity of these nanoboxes to trap or bind another species of interest.